 - 4. List any other service activities or awards not requested elsewhere. - 5.
-Write a brief narrative that provides context and reflection about your service efforts this year and the impact you have made on your department, college/school, university, profession, or community.
+Write a narrative that provides context and reflection about your service efforts this year and the impact you have made on your department, college/school, university, profession, or community.
+Please highlight ways in which you have advanced the university strategic objectives.